-Lanzhou is the capital and largest city of Gansu province, located in the northwest of China.
+Lanzhou is the capital and largest city of Gansu province, located in northwest China.
 Known as the regional transportation hub and the mighty Yellow River, the city has been at the epicentre of the Silk Road for centuries.
-It also boasts a sizeable Muslim population; evident by the number of mosques available in the city proper.
+It also boasts a sizeable Muslim population, evidenced by the number of mosques available in the city proper.

 In tandem with the increasing number of worshippers, the mosque had to be redeveloped for a bigger mosque capacity, which is a new four-storey building with a service area.
 Similarly, the existing limited number of car parks had to be upgraded with the construction of a three-story parking podium.
 The narrow site road also had to be re-aligned to allow for fire-engine access for firefighting purposes.